 I just wanted to give you my bona fides up front so you’d know I’m serious about my love for butterscotch.

-And now, without further ado, I give you real coffee butterscotch ice cream sauce.
+And now, without further ado, I give you this real coffee butterscotch sauce recipe.

 - 2 oz unsalted butter